zena-a/zena-a/README.md

 ## Welcome to my Profile 😎

-I'm a tech enthusiast passionate about learning software development, design and other tech streams.
-After graduating college with an <strong>Associate's Degree in Computer Science and Information Technology</strong>, I decided to pursue further studies in Computer Science.
-Eventually, I found a passion for software development as I enjoyed the practical aspect of learning and being creative.
-I enjoy challenging myself, solving problems and learning new ways to automate tasks.
+I'm a tech enthusiast passionate about learning software development, design, and other tech streams.
+After graduating college with an <strong>Associate's Degree in Computer Science and Information Technology</strong>, I decided to pursue further studies in tech, focusing on Computer Programming and Software Development.
+I enjoy challenging myself, solving problems in creative ways, and learning new ways to automate tasks.
 Additionally, I share my learning journey on my tech blog, where I hope to encourage and learn from others.

 ## Languages and Tools 🧰
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)